-Quick primer and practical guide to automating iOS & Android releases with fastlane
+Quick primer and practical guide to automating iOS & Android releases with fastlane.

 Plan